Bendigo: Media

-Bendigo is served by two newspapers: the Bendigo Advertiser and the Bendigo Weekly, although in October 2019 the Bendigo Weekly was incorporated into the Bendigo Advertiser and now features as an insert in the Saturday edition of the Advertiser.
+Bendigo is served by two newspapers, the Bendigo Advertiser and the Bendigo Weekly, although in October 2019 the Bendigo Weekly was incorporated into the Bendigo Advertiser and now features as an insert in the Saturday edition of the Advertiser.

-Eight locally-based radio stations are active; 105.1 Life FM, Gold 1071am and 98.3FM, Hit 91.9, 3BO FM, (broadcasting as Triple M) and ABC Local Radio, as well as the community radio stations Radio KLFM 96.5, Phoenix FM, Fresh FM and Vision Australia Radio 3BPH Bendigo 88.7 FM.
+Eight locally based radio stations are active; 105.1 Life FM, Gold 1071am and 98.3FM, Hit 91.9, 3BO FM (broadcasting as Triple M) and ABC Central Victoria located on Napier Street, as well as the community radio stations Radio KLFM 96.5, Phoenix FM, Fresh FM and Vision Australia Radio 3BPH Bendigo 88.7 FM.

-Network television is broadcast in the Bendigo region by the Seven Network, WIN Television (affiliated with the Nine Network), 10 Regional (affiliated with Network Ten), the Australian Broadcasting Corporation (ABC) and the Special Broadcasting Service (SBS).
+Network television is broadcast in the Bendigo region by the Seven Network, WIN Television (affiliated with the Nine Network), Network 10, the Australian Broadcasting Corporation (ABC) and the Special Broadcasting Service (SBS).

 Of the three commercial networks, WIN Television airs a half-hour WIN News bulletin each weeknight at 5.30 pm, produced from a newsroom in the city and broadcast from studios in Wollongong.

-Short local news updates and weather updates are broadcast by 10 Regional throughout the day, produced and broadcast from its Hobart studios.
+Short local news updates and weather updates are broadcast by Network 10 throughout the day, produced and broadcast from its Hobart studios.
 The Seven Network airs short local news and weather updates throughout the day, produced and broadcast from its Canberra studios.

 On 5 May 2011, analogue television transmissions ceased in most areas of regional Victoria and some border regions including Bendigo and surrounding areas.
 All local free-to-air television services are now being broadcast in digital transmission only.
 This was done as part of the federal government's plan for digital terrestrial television in Australia, where all analogue television transmission were being gradually switched off and replaced with DVB-T transmission.

 Music

 A number of live music venues offer local independent bands and artists performing on a regular basis.
-These venues include Piano Bar (in the former Music Man Megastore), the Gold Dust Lounge at the Hotel Shamrock and the Golden Vine hotel, also the Bendigo Blues Club.
 The Bendigo Town Hall also hosts music concerts and is a primary venue for the Bendigo Chamber Music Festival.
 Several adult choirs and the Bendigo Youth Choir often perform overseas; the Bendigo Symphony Orchestra, the Bendigo Symphonic Band, the Bendigo and District Concert Band, several brass bands and three pipe bands perform as well.

 Musicians originally from Bendigo include Patrick Savage – film composer and former principal first violin of the Royal Philharmonic Orchestra in London.
 Australian Idol winner Kate DeAraugo grew up in Bendigo where her family still live.

 Sport

+Cricket

+Cricket and Australian rules football are the most popular sports in Bendigo.
+The Queen Elizabeth Oval (referred to locally as the QEO) hosts both sports.
+The Bendigo and District Cricket Association is the controlling body for 10 senior cricket clubs within the Bendigo area.
+The Emu Valley Cricket Association organises matches for 13 clubs around the Bendigo district, from Marong in the north to Heathcote in the south.
+Bendigo is a regional hub for state level sport, hosting football, cricket and other sports competitions annually.